Business by the Moon is a planning and scheduling methodology that grows your business & wellness at the same time.

 It’s an argument that is common, because the notion of unsustainable, continuous growth is embedded in mathematics.
 Dave Pruett pointed out in an article for the Huffington Post that there is a simple law of calculus: “Nothing grows exponentially forever”.[iv]

-Where do we go, if we don’t grow forever?
+Where do we go, if we don’t just keep growing forever?

 Some of this kind of thinking is permeating other areas of society.
 As business shifts and changes, we’re starting to see more business emerging that focuses on life quality.
 The New Economics Institute is one organisation in particular that is trying to shift thinking away from a growth mindset to a ‘quality of life’ mindset.

-If you look around you, the ‘quality of life’ mindset is one that is growing, and you could even argue that the sharing economy is part of that: Shared use of existing assets, rather than creation of new assets.
+If you look around you, the ‘quality of life’ mindset is one that is growing.
+You can even argue that the sharing economy is part of that: Shared use of existing assets, rather than creation of new assets.
 There’s a greater awareness that grow, grow, grow isn’t sustainable.
 That, besides the environmental impact, it can actually be just downright exhausting.

-For business women in particular, this idea of continuous output is truly exhausting.
+For women in particular, this idea of continuous output is truly exhausting.